Annual SIU Report

-The data required in the current reporting forms must be submitted electronically through a secured environment on the Department of Financial Services' Portal Web Site utilizing an online e-form.
+The data required must be submitted electronically via the Department of Financial Services' secure portal.
 Hard copies of the Annual SIU Report will not be accepted.
-Each filing company must establish a minimum of two Portal accounts (for its Trusted Source and two Approvers - an approver may also be the Trusted Source) and sign up for the FraudsSIU application.
-Select this link for Portal Sign-up instructions.
+Each filing company must establish a minimum of two Portal accounts (for its Trusted Source and Approver(s). (an approver may also be the Trusted Source) and sign up for the Frauds SIU application.

 - The Annual SIU Report should contain data for New York business only and show data reflecting the previous calendar year's activity.

 - Insurers should file the Annual SIU Report only if the insurer has an approved Fraud Prevention Plan on file with the Department and the insurer meets the 3,000 policies issued (in force) threshold for the following lines of business: Automobile, Workers' Compensation and Accident and Health.
 For insurers writing group Accident and Health business, insurers must report if 3,000 certificates are in force or membership is 3,000 or more.
 (60,000 for HMOs).
 Those insurers that meet this threshold must first file an Annual Fraud Prevention Plan with the Department in accordance with Section 409(a) of the New York Insurance Law.

 - The due date of the report this year is March 15th.
 Failure to properly report could result in administrative actions and/or fines.

 - Filers are not allowed to perform a "partial save" of the data.
 Once each filer accesses the blank form, the filer must complete all applicable fields and then electronically submit the form.
 Upon submission the filer will receive a Submission ID.
 Filers may exit prior to submission but no data will be retained.